Can your Period Trigger IBS?

 Focus on Sleep

 Sleep is so vital for all aspects of health, including the wellness of your gut.
-Plus, lack of sleep just makes everything worse, including period and IBS symptoms.
+Plus, lack of sleep just makes everything worse, including period25 and IBS symptoms.
 Try working on avoiding screen time before bed, sticking to a sleep schedule, and attempting bedtime yoga (or gentle stretches) to help you unwind.

 Keep a Symptom Journal for a Month or Two